 The fireplace is in Carrara marble with columns and equipped with a large mirror in Murano glass with a gilded wooden frame.
 Above the fireplace is a gilded bronze temple clock.
 The consoles and the flower box are also of considerable artistic value.

 There is a large mahogany sideboard with above it two bronzes with marble bases by Francesco Righetti depicting hunting dogs.
 Sevres vases and crystal chandeliers complete the furnishings of the Hall.

-The vault of the living room of King Joachim Murat's apartment is decorated with a fresco by Giuseppe Cammarano - "Hector rebuking his brother Paris for the kidnapping of Helen", year 1818, while the walls are covered in red damask in San Leucio silk .
+The vault of the living room of the Apartment of King Joachim Murat is decorated with a fresco by Giuseppe Cammarano - "Hector rebuking his brother Paris for the kidnapping of Helen", year 1818, while the walls are covered in red damask in San Leucio silk .

 There are three large portraits of: